tsundvoll/inspection-data-analyzer/README.md

    - `az login `
    - select the S159 subscription when prompted.
 If not, run: `az account set -s S159-Robotics-in-Echo`
    - run `az bicep build-params --file scripts/automation/infrastructure-<env>.bicepparam --outfile scripts/automation/infrastructure-<env>.parameters.json` to generate a json file from the bicepparam file provided.
 Change '<env>' by the desired environment to deploy.
+   - open `bash scripts/automation/deploy.sh` and change '<env>' in `bicepParameterFile`, `serverNamejson`, `administratorLoginjson` and in the parameters section (line 23), to the desire environment.
+Default is "dev".
+For example, `bicepParameterFile` is by default 'scripts/automation/infrastructure-dev.bicepparam'.
+Change dev in the path to prod or staging, as desire.
    - run `bash scripts/automation/deploy.sh` to deploy the resources.
    - Note: administrator login password and the connection string for the postgreSQL flexible server would be available in the deployed key vault.